Mad Studies (MSc)

-This course will be particularly suitable for you if you are a graduate with lived experience of mental health issues engaged in the mad movement and/or mental health organisations within the third or public sectors.
-You may be a student, volunteer, activist or employee who wants to learn how Mad Studies theory and research can meaningfully contribute to your academic skills, activism and work.
-It will also be suitable for you if you are a professional who is looking to expand your knowledge, skills and practice through single CPD modules in Mad Studies.
+This MSc in Mad Studies course will be particularly suitable if you are a graduate with lived experience of mental health issues engaged in the mad movement and/or mental health organisations within the third or public sectors.
+You may be a student, volunteer, activist or employee who wants to learn how mad studies theory and research can meaningfully contribute to your academic skills, activism and work.
+It will also be suitable for you if you are a professional who is looking to expand your knowledge, skills and practice through single CPD modules in mad studies.

-- There are some funded places for people with lived experience of mental health issues.
+- Funding opportunities: There are some funded places for people with lived experience of mental health issues.

-With part-time and full-time options, Mad Studies is suitable for people from local, national and international contexts, who wish to further develop critical thinking, generate Mad Studies knowledge and research.
-There is a campus based route and an online route available.
-Your studies will be driven by regular engagement with activists and educators from the mad community and the close sharing of insights with your peers on the programme.
+- Learn from a range of experts: Your studies will be driven by regular engagement with activists and educators from the mad community and the close sharing of insights with your peers on the course.
 You’ll learn from academics and activists who have diverse community experience, and who are engaged with critical education, activism and innovative research.

-The MSc Mad Studies coourse draws on the experiences of Mad Studies scholars and activists throughout the world and involves teaching by academics from a range of disciplines in which Mad Studies is relevant.
+The course draws on the experiences of mad studies scholars and activists throughout the world and involves teaching by academics from a range of disciplines in which mad studies is relevant.
 Lecturers are engaged in research, education and activism with various communities within society.

 Teaching, learning and assessment